ge0Aja/globus_web_app/README.md

 | t | elapsed time for detection | seconds |
 | ret | return state | objects found, empty, detectiontype error ,filetype error, error |

-:construction_worker: `Currently we are returning dummy data for the "tag" json response until we upload the latest model`
+~~:construction_worker: `Currently we are returning dummy data for the "tag" json response until we upload the latest model`~~
+[+ The latest model has been uploaded and the current back-end is using it Nov, 14, 2019 +]

 The 'ret' parameter explains the state of the REST web service response which can be:
 * _objects_ _found_: it means that the detection model was able to detect objects in an image or any frame in the video